Kfar Tavor: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Mesha (Kufr Tabur) had a population of 274; all Jews.
 The 1931 census of Palestine recorded 328 persons in Mas-ha living in 54 houses: 304 Jews, 20 Muslims and 4 Christians.

 In the 1945 statistics Kfar Tavor had 230 inhabitants, all Jews.
 Mas-ha was noted as an alternative name.

 Demographics

 In 2022, 97.9% of the population was Jewish and 2.1% was counted as other.

 Landmarks

 In the Hameyasdim neighborhood, the core of the village, there is a museum and other sites, including the HaShomer house, the first school and teacher's house (now a library) and a synagogue that was built in 1937.
 Another school, built in 1911, now serves as the Shenkar Tzfira Music Center.
 The main street of the neighborhood has houses left from the village's early days, as well as parts of the wall that surrounded it.

+Voting Patterns

+In the 2022 election, 63 percent of voters in Kfar Tavor voted for the parties of the center-left coalition led by Yair Lapid, while 32 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.7 percent voted for the Arab parties.